frannav/link-shortener/README.md

 - `packages/database` is a local mongodb database that can be used for development.
 It is not intended to be used in production.
 - Up local mongo database: `docker compose up -d`

-*Populate local mongo database:*
+[ ⚠️ TO DO] - make a script to populate the database with test data *Populate local mongo database:*
 - docker ps -a (find the container id for the database)
 - docker exec -it <container id> bash